May 23, 2025

 Machhapuchhare / Fishtail (6,993 m)

-It's a perfect spot for photography and soaking in the majestic Himalayan landscape.
+It's a perfect spot for photography in the majestic Himalayan landscape.

 The trail was popular even before routes like Ghorepani and ABC were developed.